 - Coming from the direction of Munich on the German side, find the B318 to Tegernsee.
 Follow the directions from there until you get to the Achenpass and eventually Achenkirch across the border.

-- Jenbach is the closest railway station to the Achensee, with regular trains from Innsbruck, Munich, Salzburg and Vienna stopping here.
-See my tips to find the cheapest train tickets.
+- Jenbach is the closest railway station to the Achensee, with regular trains from Innsbruck, Munich, Salzburg, and Vienna stopping here.
 From the station, regional buses (numbers 4080, 8332 or 8336) or taxis go to the Achensee.
 The best thing is that travel on the regional buses is free for everyone staying in tourist accommodation in Achenkirch, Maurach, Pertisau or Steinberg.
 You will get a guest card after your arrival to show to the bus drivers, but when you first arrive at the station in Jenbach you can simply show him or her the reservation confirmation.